U.S. Treasury official says CFIUS overworked, supports overhaul

 The Act would also establish fees capped at 1 percent of the value of the transaction or $300,000, whichever is less, which would be deposited in a CFIUS fund.

-The proposed legislation is backed by some companies, including Oracle Corp (ORCL.N).
+The proposed legislation is backed by some companies, including Oracle Corp.
 The software maker supports the bill because it is focused on specific national security concerns and distinguishes between investments that are financially motivated and investments that are strategically motivated.

-Conversely IBM (IBM.N) opposes the bill, arguing that it would bog down an already busy panel with routine transactions.
+Conversely IBM opposes the bill, arguing that it would bog down an already busy panel with routine transactions.
+(Reporting by Chris Sanders; Editing by Andrea Ricci)